Content

 Nausea

-Typically, you can cope with these side effects by resting and using over-the-counter drugs.
-They will eventually pass, so they’re not the end of the world — but they’re definitely going to kill the mood.
+You can usually cope with these side effects by resting and using over-the-counter drugs.
+They will eventually pass, so they’re not the end of the world — but they’re likely to kill the mood.

-Seek immediate medical help if you think you’re experiencing one of these rare but serious side effects:
+If you’ve taken a high dose of Viagra, seek immediate medical help if you start to experience one of these rare but serious side effects:

 Hearing issues

-Visual changes (like blurred vision and changes in color vision)
+Visual changes (like blurred vision and vision loss)

 Allergic reactions